DS3Lab/zuco-nlp/sentiment-analysis/README.md

 	`-s`	if the data should be saved \
 	`-opt`	if optimized parameters should be added \

-It is also possible to modify the model's parameters from the file of the run (so any of the files written above) or from the default configuration present in configuration/new_configs.py (N.B.: the default configuration is overwritten by any choice made in the "run_*" scripts.).
+It is also possible to modify the model's parameters from the file of the run (so any of the files written above) or from the default configuration present in configuration/new_configs.py (N.B.: the default configuration is overwritten by any choice made in the `run_*` scripts.).